<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 • Live streaming features are not as advanced as standalone live platforms

-In addition to the Price/Performance segment, the market for 2025 is also defined by comprehensive cloud platforms that integrate CDN capabilities into their broader cloud ecosystems.
+Beyond the Price/Performance segment, the market in 2026 is also defined by comprehensive cloud platforms that integrate CDN capabilities into their broader cloud ecosystems.
 These platforms offer not only content delivery but also a suite of cloud-based services designed for scalability, security, and seamless integration.
-In this section, we review leading providers in this category: Alibaba Cloud CDN, Tencent Cloud CDN, Baidu Cloud CDN, Kingsoft Cloud, DigitalOcean (Spaces + CDN), Rackspace CDN, and others.
+In this section, we review leading providers: Alibaba Cloud CDN, Tencent Cloud CDN, Baidu Cloud CDN, DigitalOcean (Spaces + CDN), and Rackspace CDN.

 1. Alibaba Cloud CDN

-Alibaba Cloud CDN is a robust, fully integrated solution within the Alibaba Cloud ecosystem.
-Leveraging an extensive global network—particularly strong in Asia—it delivers rapid content distribution, scalability, and seamless integration with Alibaba’s suite of cloud services.
-This makes it ideal for high-volume e-commerce, media streaming, and enterprise applications.
+Alibaba Cloud CDN is a fully integrated solution within the Alibaba Cloud ecosystem.
+Leveraging an extensive global network — particularly strong in Asia — it delivers rapid content distribution, scalability, and seamless integration with Alibaba's suite of cloud services.
+Ideal for high-volume e-commerce, media streaming, and enterprise applications with significant Asia exposure.

-Price: According to Alibaba Cloud's official pricing, the cost for their CDN service is $0.04 per GB for usage between 0 GB and 50 TB, which equates to $40 per TB.
+Price: Per Alibaba Cloud's official pricing, the cost for the CDN service is $0.04 per GB for usage between 0 GB and 50 TB, which equates to $40 per TB.

 Use Cases: